Adoption of a minor by a single person

 Placement for full adoption prevents the child from being returned to his family of origin.
 The biological parent who has not recognized the child can no longer recognize the child.

-The adopter sends his request on free paper or using form cerfa n°15742 to public prosecutor.
+The adopter must address a query on free paper or using form cerfa n°15742 at public prosecutor :

 Application for full adoption of a child by an individual

-The application must be filed or sent by registered letter with acknowledgement of receipt to the court of the adoptive parent's domicile, accompanied by supporting documents.
+The application must be filed or sent by registered letter with acknowledgement of receipt to the court of the adoptive parent's domicile, accompanied by supporting documents (called coins).

 Warning

-You must attach to your request a tax stamp of 50 €, unless you are a beneficiary of legal aid.
+The adopter must attach to his application a tax stamp of 50 €, unless it benefits from legal aid.

-Once the decision has been made, the Registrar shall notified to the adopter.
+Once the decision has been made, the adopter receives a copy from the registry of the court.

-The adopter may challenge the decision before the court of appeal in a 15 days.
+If the adoption is refused, the adopter may challenge the decision by appealing in a 15 days.

 Who shall I contact